How Can a Newer Real Estate Agent Grow Their Business?

-They want to know if they should have a website?
+Do they want to know if they should have a website?
 Should they be going door to door?
 Should they be doing open houses?
 How about networking?
 Basically, asking about every type of marketing they have heard other agents mention.
-In the episode I share what my thoughts are for these folks who have be running into roadblocks on growing their business.
+In the episode, I share what my thoughts are for these folks who have be running into roadblocks on growing their business.

 ALL METHODS CAN BE EFFECTIVE

 But here is where most agents get stuck.
 They become overwhelmed by having to do so many different things to build their new business.
 So, what happens is, they end up dabbling in all of them and making zero to little progress.
-Eventually becoming disheartened and soon they start to give up all together.
+Eventually becoming disheartened and soon they start to give up altogether.
 I watch it happen all of the time.
-Folks with lots of potential, that flame out before they can spark that fire.
+Folks with lots of potentials, that flame out before they can spark that fire.